Protecting patients from harm

 Patient safety alerts issued by the national patient safety team in NHS England and in NHS Improvement prior to the introduction of National Patient Safety Alerts in November 2019 can be found on the news section of the NHS England website.

 National Patient Safety Agency (NPSA) Alerts (alerts issued prior to April 2012)

 Alerts issued prior to 1 April 2012 are available via the archived National Patient Safety Agency (NPSA) website

-NPSA alerts were only updated to reflect changes in current safety knowledge or clinical care until the point their ‘action compete' date was reached.
-Some of these ‘action complete' dates for NPSA alerts, safety notices and rapid response reports were over 15 years ago.
-No NPSA publications have been updated since the closure of the agency in 2012, with the exception of key actions still relevant to the Never Events policy and framework.
+NPSA alerts were only updated to reflect changes in current safety knowledge or clinical care that applied at the point their ‘action compete' date was reached.
+Some of these ‘action complete' dates for alerts, safety notices and rapid response reports occurred almost 20 years ago.

 Alerts have a distinctly different function to clinical guidelines and therefore are not routinely updated or reissued.
 When new, more effective interventions or resources to address a patient safety issue are identified, the potential to issue a new National Patient Safety Alert will be considered.

 Enduring barriers established by NPSA alerts to prevent Never Events are summarised alongside the Never Events policy and framework.